 Pawpaws have been recorded into history for generations.
 In fact, it’s rumored that U.S. President George Washington was a fan of the fruit, and that Lewis and Clark ate pawpaws during their expedition.
 During the great depression, pawpaws were called the “poor-man’s banana”, since they were cheaper and more accessible than bananas during this rough time.
 But who first discovered pawpaws, and were they always called by this funny name?

 History of Pawpaws

 Photo by The Decolonial Atlas

-Specifically, the Shawnee tribe was known to have a special connection to this fruit.
-In fact, their calendar featured an entire month dedicated to pawpaws, which they called “asimi”.
+Specifically, the Shawnee tribe was known to have a special connection to this fruit as their calendar featured an entire month dedicated to pawpaws, which they called “asimi.”
 As seen in the picture above, many different Native American tribes had pawpaws incorporated into their diets, and each one had a special name that they gave to the fruit to distinguish it from the others.

 The pawpaw has provided a great deal of sustenance to both the natives, as well as settlers in North America, as many who were traveling through relied on finding forest fruits for fresh food along their journey.
 American author James A. Little (1905) once said that, “We can never realize what a great blessing the pawpaw was to the first settlers while they were clearing the great natural forest and preparing to build cabins.
 Planting fruit trees was rather an experiment for a number of years.
 The pawpaw and a few other wild fruits of less value, were all their dependence so far as fruit was concerned.”